MarcosMJD/mlops-chicago-taxi/README.md

 Make the Prefect deployment:

+  **This does not work in Windows**
+  For some reason, when executing in Windows, in S3 the subfolders (/development/) are not created, but filenames with the name of the directory ('\development\__init__py').
+And also the agent will try to get the files from the absolute path where the prefect_deployment.py is present (obviously, the agent will not have this path, since this path is in the developer machine, not in the agent)

+  In linux, everything works ok.

-  Go to `sources/development` and run:
+  Go to `sources/` and run:
-  `python prefect_deployment.py`
+  `python ./development/prefect_deployment.py`
   This script will create, in prefect orion server, the storage block (a folder in the S3 bucket), the queue and the deployment itself.
+And will upload the artifacts to the S3 storage block.

   Go to Prefect server url and check the deployment, block and queue.